drhsqlite/fossil-mirror/www/gitusers.md

 <a id="autosync"></a>
 ## Autosync

-Fossil has a feature called "[autosync][5]".
-Autosync defaults on.
+Fossil’s [autosync][wflow] feature, normally enabled, has no equivalent in Git.
+If you want Fossil to behave like Git, you will turn it off:

+        fossil set autosync 0

+It’s better to understand what the feature does and why it is enabled by default.

-When autosync is enabled, Fossil automatically pushes your changes to the remote server whenever you "`fossil commit`".
-It also automatically pulls all remote changes down to your local repository before you "`fossil update`".
+When autosync is enabled, Fossil automatically pushes your changes to the remote server whenever you "`fossil commit`", and it pulls all remote changes down to your local clone of the repository as part of a "`fossil update`".

-[5]: ./concepts.wiki#workflow

-Autosync provides most of the advantages of a centralized version control system while retaining the advantages of distributed version control.
-Your work stays synced up with your coworkers at all times.
+This provides most of the advantages of a centralized version control system while retaining the advantages of distributed version control:

+1. Your work stays synced up with your coworkers as long as your machine can connect to the remote repository, but at need, you can go off-network and continue work atop the last version you sync’d with the remote.

-If your local machine dies catastrophically, you haven't lost any (committed) work.
-But you can still work and commit while off network, with changes resyncing automatically when you get back on-line.
+2. It provides immediate off-machine backup of your commits.
+Unlike centralized version control, though, you can still work while disconnected; your changes will sync up with the remote once you get back online.

+3. Because there is little distinction betwen the clones in the Fossil model — unlike in Git, where clones often quickly diverge from each other, usually on purpose — the backup advantage applies in inverse as well: if the remote server falls over dead, one of those with a clone of that repository can stand it back up, and everyone can get back to work.
+If the remote comes back later, it can sync with the new central version, then perhaps take over as the primary source of truth once again.

+    (There are caveats to this, [covered elsewhere][bu].)

+[bu]:    ./backup.md
+[setup]: ./caps/admin-v-setup.md#apsu
+[wflow]: ./concepts.wiki#workflow

 <a id="syncall"></a>